-On this page you will find a brief introduction to the stormwater work in the Mt Eden area followed by updates.
-The realignment works should be finished before the middle of the year.
+On this page you will find a brief introduction to the stormwater work in the Mt Eden area.

-City Rail Link's C6 contract involves diverting a section of the existing Mt Eden stormwater pipe.
-It creates a new alignment between Water and Nikau Streets to enable CRL's redevelopment of the Mt Eden train station.
+City Rail Link's C6 contract involved diverting a section of the existing Mt Eden stormwater pipe.
+It created a new alignment between Water and Nikau Streets to enable CRL's redevelopment of the Mt Eden train station.
 The existing stormwater pipe was in the path of the new CRL tunnels that will be built there.

 March Bessac Joint Venture (MBJV) was awarded the contract to undertake the works.
 MBJV is a partnership between NZ-based company March Construction and specialist French-based tunnelling company Bessac.